oniaz/depi-task-management/api/readme.md

 ### Manager Routes

+- **GET** `/api/manager/users`
+  Retrieves a list of all users Retrieves a list of all users with managers or employeee roles with data (id, name).

 - **GET** `/api/manager/tasks`
-  Retrieves a list of all tasks.
+  Retrieves a list of all tasks created by the user (manager) with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).

 - **POST** `/api/manager/tasks`
   Creates a new task.
 The status is set to complete by default, and the priority is optional, defaulting to medium.